-Each of the attributes may play a role in enhancing or hampering policy coherence.
-A series of guiding questions related to the attributes supports the evaluation of policy coherence from policy design to policy implementation (Table 2).
-The guiding questions provide a common structure for the evaluation of policies from different perspectives while maintaining a focus on policy coherence.
-The set of attributes and guiding questions also facilitate tracing the core challenges to policy coherence.
+Each of the attributes and variables may either affect or explain the level of coherence.
+A series of guiding questions related to the attributes and variables supports the evaluation of policy coherence from policy design to policy implementation (Table 2).
+The guiding questions provide a common structure for the evaluation of policies from different perspectives.
+The attributes, variables, and guiding questions also help identify core challenges for policy coherence and cross-compliance.

 To illustrate, when looking into the design of policies, objectives might seem to be coherent and contributing to the EGD's ocean-related ambitions.
-However, case study research may demonstrate that implementation of these policies does not contribute to the achievement of its objectives and/or the EGD.
-In order to mitigate low coherence and cross-compliance, it is important to understand whether these are due to, for example, a misalignment of policy objectives, incompatible framing of the problem, lack of mainstreaming of key considerations and objectives, mismatched or ineffective policy instruments, limited cross-sectoral stakeholder engagement, misaligned steering mechanisms, unclear institutional mandates and lack of coordination, misaligned spatial and temporal scales of policies, and/or the disintegration and limited cross-fertilisation of science and knowledge across policies.
-Looking into this range of coherence attributes allows policy coherence evaluations to explore which aspects of policies may create challenges to achieving coherent and cross-compliant outcomes.
+However, case study research may demonstrate that implementation of these policies does not contribute to the achievement of the EGD.
+In order to mitigate low coherence and cross-compliance, we need to understand what the problem is and why it has arisen.
+Challenges can be related to, for example, misalignment of policy objectives; mismatched or ineffective policy instruments; limited crosssectoral stakeholder engagement; unclear mandates and lack of coordination; misaligned spatial and temporal scales of policies; or limited cross-fertilization of science and knowledge across policies.
+Assessing policy coherence comprehensively allows policy coherence evaluations to explore which aspects of policies may create challenges for achieving coherent and cross-compliant outcomes.